Aliases for PTPRK Gene

 GeneCards Summary for PTPRK Gene

 PTPRK (Protein Tyrosine Phosphatase, Receptor Type K) is a Protein Coding gene.
 Diseases associated with PTPRK include Extragonadal Germ Cell Cancer and Eye Lymphoma.
-Among its related pathways are Signaling by GPCR and PAK Pathway.
+Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes and EGFR downregulation.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRM.

 UniProtKB/Swiss-Prot Summary for PTPRK Gene